Nehal409/Event-Management-Website/Readme.md

 5. Copy the seeds file into the migration folder and run 'npm run migration:run' again.

 Note that you should have a database created on your localhost server before running the migrations.

-Remaining Work:
-2- frontend form validation.
-3- twilio message api when the otp is successful.